On a class of Sobolev tests for symmetry of directions, their detection thresholds, and asymptotic powers: Abstract

 \section{Abstract}

-We consider one of the most classical problems in multivariate statistics, namely the problem of testing isotropy, or equivalently, the problem of testing uniformity on the unit hypersphere~$\mathcal{S}^{p-1}$ of~$\R^p$.
-Rather than restricting to tests that can detect specific types of alternatives only, we consider the broad class of \emph{Sobolev tests}.
-While these tests are known to allow for omnibus testing of uniformity, their non-null behavior and consistency rates, unexpectedly, remain largely unexplored.
-To improve on this, we thoroughly study the local asymptotic powers of Sobolev tests under the most classical alternatives to uniformity, namely, under rotationally symmetric alternatives.
-We show in particular that the consistency rate of Sobolev tests does not only depend on the coefficients defining these tests but also on the derivatives of the underlying angular function at zero.
-For any Sobolev test and any rotationally symmetric alternative, we derive the consistency rate of the Sobolev test and determine the corresponding local asymptotic powers.
-We show that Sobolev tests with non-zero coefficients at odd (respectively, even) ranks only are blind (at any polynomial rate) to alternatives with angular functions whose $k$th-order derivatives at zero vanish for any~$k$ odd (respectively, even).
-Our asymptotic analysis requires investigating the non-standard behavior of random Chebyshev polynomials (for~$p=2$) and random Gegenbauer polynomials (for~$p\geq 3$) in the vicinity of the uniform distribution on~$\mathcal{S}^{p-1}$.
-Our non-standard asymptotic results are illustrated with Monte Carlo exercises.
+We consider a class of symmetry hypothesis testing problems including testing isotropy on~$\mathbb{R}^d$ and testing rotational symmetry on the hypersphere~$\mathcal{S}^{d-1}$.
+For this class, we study the null and non-null behaviors of \emph{Sobolev tests}, with emphasis on their consistency rates.
+Our main results show that: (\textit{i})~Sobolev tests exhibit a \emph{detection threshold} \cite[see][]{Bha2019a,Bha2019} that does not only depend on the coefficients defining these tests; and (\textit{ii})~tests with non-zero coefficients at odd (respectively, even) ranks only are blind to alternatives with angular functions whose $k$th-order derivatives at zero vanish for any $k$~odd (even).
+Our non-standard asymptotic results are illustrated with Monte~Carlo exercises.
+A case study in astronomy applies the testing toolbox to evaluate the symmetry of orbits of long- and short-period comets.